mnlipp/Circuits-Minimal-Portal/pypi-overview.rst

 License
 -------

-circuits-bricks is licensed under the `GPL License`_.
+circuits-minpor is licensed under the `GPL License`_.